tmuxengr3070/06-memory-match-game/prompts.md

 ## ChatGPT Prompt 1
- I want to create a simple Emoji Memory Match Game.
-What are the key considerations and gameplay mechanics I should think about?
+ I want to create a simple Emoji Memory Match Game using HTML, CSS and JavaScript.
+What are some key considerations and gameplay mechanics I should think about?

 ## ChatGPT Prompt 2
-  Write a prompt I can use with GitHub Copilot to generate a single player game based on the suggested Core Gameplay Mechanics and Key Considerations.
+Write a prompt I can use with GitHub Copilot to generate a single player game based on these suggested features:

  ## ChatGPT Prompt 3
  I want my Memory Match Game to have a clean and playful design.
 Suggest a color scheme, style, and a matching Google Font pairing to enhance the game's aesthetics.